The Best Entry-Level Luxury Watches to Buy in a Falling Market: Top Picks From Our Resident Watch Collector

 MoneySmart Exclusive:

-For a limited time, earn UPSIZED UNLIMITED 2% CASHBACK on your purchases charged to your credit card when you spend above S$500!
+• UPSIZED UNLIMITED 2% CASHBACK on your credit card purchases when you spend over S$500!
 Only for MoneySmart applicants!

 After discovering the radium-based compound was radioactive, Panerai replaced it in 1949 with a tritium-based one that was both safer and brighter.
 Thus was born the next Panerai range—the Panerai Luminor.